tmegow/guillotine/README.md

   - sudo systemctl enable start_motion.service
   - (start raspivid -p -f once if you get this error (mmal_vc_component_enable failed to enable component ENOSPC)

-Motion now should be capturing motion video events to your offsite server
+Motion should have been capturing motion video events to your offsite server since you restarted autofs to apply its config.
+At this point if something isn't working, you should probably check if motion is running without errors.
+Can you see video output with raspivid?
+Is your autofs working with your sshfs mount?
+Can you touch files in your sshfs mount?
+Do some basic troubleshooting and post an issue if you get stuck - Cheers!

+I have a cleanup script for my offsite server which keeps a GCP disk slam full of video mkv files.
+(I found the mkv codec to be the most efficient for this purpose on the pi 3.)

 Optional Steps: